-- ensuring a safer, healthier, and friendly environment; and
+- ensuring a safer, healthier, and friendlier environment

-These are all geared towards a host of objectives, including increasing footfall, giving a wider choice of residential options, improving access to work experience and jobs, ensuring a town centre that is easy to navigate and building on our culture and heritage.
+Creating a Better Place is geared towards objectives including increasing footfall, giving a wider choice of residential options, improving access to work experience and jobs, championing local culture and heritage and ensuring that the town centre is easy to navigate.